martin-t/cvars/README.md

 ### MSRV

-The minimum supported Rust version is currently 1.54 because of `#![doc = include_str!("README.md")]`.
-It could be lowered to 1.36 or 1.31 if somebody was interested in using this lib but couldn't use latest Rust.
+The minimum supported Rust version is currently 1.56.
+Increasing the MSRV is not a breaking change as long as the new MSRV is at least 3 releases behind the current stable.

 ## Features